-Many people are probably familiar with the Capital One® Venture® Rewards Credit Card (review), which is a straightforward and well-rounded travel rewards card.
-It’s one of the best Capital One credit cards, and at the moment it’s even offering a special bonus of up to 100K Venture miles.
+Many people are probably familiar with the Capital One Venture Rewards Credit Card (review), which is a straightforward, well-rounded travel rewards card; it’s also one of the best Capital One credit cards.

 In this post, I wanted to compare the two cards, and help people decide which of these two cards makes the most sense for their spending patterns.

 Differences Between Venture & VentureOne Card

 There are a variety of factors to consider when deciding which of these cards makes the most sense.

 In this section, I wanted to take a look at the major differences between the cards, including the annual fees, welcome bonuses, return on spending, and more, so that you can decide which card makes the most sense based on your credit card needs.

 Comparing Annual Fees: $95 Vs. $0

 To compare the annual fees on the cards:

 Comparing New Cardmember Bonuses: 60K Vs. 20K Venture Miles

 New cardmember spend bonuses are a big incentive to apply for credit cards, and there’s a significant difference between the bonuses on the two cards: